📢 The New D2C Playbook: Insights from April 2026

 These redundancies significantly shoot the labor costs and increase the order-to-ship time for a business.
 If the inefficiencies persist, it can result in more SLA breaches, where the promised delivery date is not met, which can ultimately lead to dissatisfied customers and a poor customer experience.

-Challenge 3: Inefficient Space Utilization
+3: Inefficient Space Utilization:

 Many warehouses are not being utilized to their full potential, with usage often only reaching 68% of capacity.
 This results in an inefficient use of space and a cluttered layout, which can make it difficult to store and manage inventory.